pemcg/manageiq-automation-howto-guide/README.md

 This book is an attempt to document my learning experiences with CloudForms Automation, and hopefully ease the process for others to master this incredibly powerful aspect of the product.

 ## Content
 I've tried to structure the book around the periodic revelations that I've had while learning CloudForms Automation, the _if only I'd known that weeks ago_ moments.
 In places this includes some deep code examination and theory, but hopefully this will help the understanding process (it did for me).
 I also try to illustrate the theory with coding examples.
-The screenshots are taken from Red Hat CloudForms Management Engine 5.4, but most of the content also applies to the ManageIQ _Botvinnik_ release.
+The screenshots are taken from Red Hat CloudForms Management Engine 5.4 and 5.5, but most of the content also applies to the ManageIQ _Botvinnik_ & _Capablanca_ releases.

 ## Assumptions